 - Replenishing water loss (due to diarrhea) is important.
 Avoid milk as it can make diarrhea worse.
 Sports beverages (for example, Gatorade or Powerade) can be beneficial because they replenish electrolytes in addition to providing hydration.

-- Pregnant women with diarrhea should make sure to rehydrate to avoid dehydration, and if a woman has diarrhea during
+- If you are pregnant women and have diarrhea make sure to rehydrate to avoid dehydration, and consult your doctor.

 Dehydration in children and toddlers can be a great concern.

 - Infants and toddlers pose special problems because of their increased risk of dehydration.
 They should be offered a bottle frequently.
 Solutions such as Pedialyte may be more appealing than water.
 These fluids also contain necessary electrolytes lost with diarrhea.
 Never use salt tablets as they may worsen diarrhea.

 - Children with frequent stools, fever, or vomiting should stay at home and avoid school and day-care until these symptoms go away.
 This allows the child to rest and recover and prevents other children from being exposed to possible infection.

 - As mentioned previously, infants, toddlers, and children should be encouraged to follow the "BRAT" diet (bananas, rice, applesauce, and toast).
 The BRAT diet (diarrhea diet) is a combination of foods used for decades to treat diarrhea.

 Are herbs safe to take for diarrhea?

 - Certain plant leaves contain tannins that are considered to be diarrhea remedies.
 Notably blackberry, blueberry, and raspberry leaves when taken as tea may help diarrhea.